marcodpt/paw/README.md

  - formatter should be a component?
  - normalize schema component and used to apply all defaults everywhere.
  - `output` raw referenced in `input`, how to solve that?
- - put a hello world in the documentation and in the generated index.html
  - allow icon with input to avoid unicode and translation
  - separate input and output options
  - allow to see other tests variants